Soly-M-27/simple_shell/README.md

 This program runs a simple shell.
-This shell will execute the most basic commands present in the bash shell, while also having access to two built in commands, exit and env.
+This shell will execute the most basic commands present in the bash shell, while also having access to two built in commands: exit and env.

 ## Returns